Rocket Espresso Giotto Evoluzione Review

-Rocket also makes a vibratory pump version of this machine, the Type V. You can read about it in our review of the Rocket Espresso Mozzafiato.
+Rocket also makes a vibratory pump version of this machine, the Type V. You can read about it in our Rocket Mozzafiato review.

 There is now a new model of this machine, the Giotto Cronometro R. It’s known in North America as the Giotto Timer R, which adds a shot timer to the front panel.
 But you can still find the Evoluzione R at select retailers.

-The Rocket Giotto Evoluzione R is as easy to use as any heat exchanger espresso machine.
+The Evoluzione R is as easy to use as any heat exchanger espresso machine.
 Still, it doesn’t seem that Rocket has gone out of its way to install many extra user-friendly features.
-This brand seems to prioritize build quality and aesthetics over ease of use.
+This brand seems to prioritise build quality and aesthetics over ease of use.
 However, the addition of the shot timer to the new Giotto Timer model improves user experience.